-A cumulative price threshold (CPT) serves to limit the total amount of revenue suppliers in a market should be able to earn over a cumulative price period before an Administered Price Cap is imposed.
+A Cumulative Price Threshold (CPT) serves to limit the total amount of revenue suppliers in a market should be able to earn over a cumulative price period before an Administered Price Cap is imposed.
 The normal logic is to set CPT at level such that investors in peaking capacity can recover enough revenue to justify the investment prior to APC being applied.
-The cumulative price period is essentially seven days in both the DWGM and the STTM and the review of that value is outside the scope of this review.
+The cumulative price period is essentially seven days in both the DWGM and the STTM, as it is in the NEM, and the review of that value is outside the scope of this review.
 In theory if there were multiple CPT events a year then it would not be necessary for owners of peaking capacity to recover all of their costs in one cumulative price period.
 We assume that investment costs must be recovered during a single a cumulative price period.